carolchu1208/carolchu1208/README.md

 🎞️ My Story
 -------------------------
 I had practical experience in Fortune 500 brand and PR agency held Brand Innovation Online/Offline Event Strategy Managment, including external partnerships, A/B testing and Customer Insight Analytics.
-Academically, I had experienc utilizing Python, R, Tableau to dig in Twitter Covid 19 Dissemination Network Research, and help refine algorithm for health-related information spreading on social media.
+Academically, I had experienc utilizing Python, R, Tableau to dig in Twitter Covid 19 Dissemination Network Research, helped refine algorithm for health-related information spreading on social media.
+Some more health related projects such as prostate cancer machine learning prediction are in my repo too!
+My core is to use power of technology design better life stick to consumer habits.

 📫 Get Connect With Me
 ------------------------